 CSI and StorPool

-StorPool Storage provides block storage to Kubernetes clusters.
+StorPool Storage provides block datastores to Kubernetes clusters.
 As we examined in previous posts, a StorPool cluster can be run in HCI mode, where each node contributes and consumes storage, or with a client only mode where the node consumes resources but doesn’t contribute.

 Both client and storage nodes can form part of a Kubernetes cluster, enabling, for example, a 1:1 relationship between StorPool storage cluster nodes and Kubernetes nodes, or a Kubernetes cluster with only client nodes and storage delivered from elsewhere.
 A StorPool cluster also supports multiple Kubernetes clusters, so any combination of client and storage node configurations are supported within the requirements (listed here) that show the specific installation processes and pre-requisites.